EqualMagazine2166/8bitcpu/README.md

 # 8bitcpu
-8 bit CPU description in Verilog
+8 bit CPU in Verilog